-Three distinct rounds of FSP experiments were performed by the experimental team, producing replicate samples across eleven different nominal processing conditions (Condition IDs) listed in Table 1.
+Three distinct rounds of FSP experiments were performed by the experimental team, producing replicate samples across eleven different nominal processing conditions (Condition IDs).
 The starting material on which FSP was applied was commercially available unprocessed stainless-steel type 316L material.
-Chosen processing conditions were very diverse, and some were intentionally chosen to produce defects.
-Several samples experienced tool breakage during experimentation, so a full set of three replicates was not produced for every nominal processing condition.
+Those results were reported in Part 1 through Part 3 of the Summary Report on Material Characterization.